All Products

 Node Pool Name

-The name for the node pool.
-In this example, gpu-core is used.
+Enter a name for the node pool.
+In this topic, the configuration is set to gpu-core.

-The initial number of nodes in the node pool.
-If you do not want to create nodes in the node pool, set this parameter to 0.
+Specify the initial number of nodes in the node pool.
+If you do not need to create nodes, enter 0.

 ECS Tags

-The labels that you want to add to the nodes in the node pool.
-The following configurations are used in this topic.
-For more information about node labels, see Labels for enabling GPU scheduling policies.
+Add labels to the nodes in the node pool.
+The configuration in this topic is as follows.
+For more information about node tags, see Node Tag Description for ACK Scheduling GPU Usage.

 Important

-If you want to enable computing power isolation for existing GPU-accelerated nodes in the cluster, you must first remove the nodes from the cluster and then add the nodes to a node pool that supports computing power isolation.
-You cannot directly run the kubectl label nodes <NODE_NAME> ack.node.gpu.schedule=core_mem command to enable computing power isolation for existing GPU-accelerated nodes.
+To switch existing GPU nodes in the cluster to computing power isolation mode, remove the node from the cluster and re-add it to a node pool that supports computing power isolation.
+Directly using the kubectl label nodes <NODE_NAME> ack.node.gpu.schedule=core_mem command for this purpose is not supported.

-Step 2: Check whether computing power allocation is enabled for the node pool
+Step 2: Check whether the node pool has enabled the computing power allocation feature

 kubectl get nodes <NODE_NAME> -o yaml